Convexus-Protocol/AMM-docs/contracts/berlin.md

 > How to get IRC2 tokens?

-A Faucet is coming, in the meantime contact Spl3en on the Convexus Discord
+A Faucet is coming, in the meantime contact Spl3en on the [Convexus Discord](https://discord.convexus.net/) channel.